Doxuno

 DIVISION OF PROPERTY ON SEPARATION

-Upon separation or divorce, each Party shall retain sole ownership of the assets they brought into the marriage as listed above.
+Upon separation, divorce, or death, each Party shall retain sole ownership of the assets they brought into the marriage as listed above.
 Any increase in value of pre-marital assets during the marriage shall also be excluded from equalization or division, to the extent permitted by the applicable provincial family property legislation.
 Property acquired jointly during the marriage shall be divided equally, unless otherwise agreed in writing.
-This exclusion is consistent with the exclusions permitted under the Family Law Act (Ontario), s.
-4(2).
+This exclusion is consistent with sections 4(2) and 5 of the Ontario Family Law Act, which permit spouses to opt out of the net family property equalization regime by domestic contract.

 5.